yayaa/ApplicationPlugin/README.md

 ## Branches
 - **primitive** to demonstrate bad practice, very primitive way of doing these kind of application onCreate pollution.
 - **mid-way** to demonstrate how basic dagger implementation can clean up the application's onCreate already.
-- **master** to demonstrate how the proposed conceptual approach cleans up the application's onCreate.
+- **plugins** to demonstrate how the proposed conceptual approach cleans up the application's onCreate.